Development of numerical code (SLUSH-3D), and flow and heat transfer characteristics of slush fluid.

 In other words, these experimental findings show that when the solid fraction is the same, the pressure drop reduction effect is observed at a lower flow velocity in slush hydrogen than in slush nitrogen [20, 26].
 This validates our analytical result indicating that slush hydrogen achieves pseudo-homogenous flow more easily than slush nitrogen.

 To elucidate the pressure drop reduction phenomenon, SLUSH-3D was utilized for unheated slush nitrogen to consider the distribution of mass solid fraction for a circular pipe, the distribution of secondary flow velocity of solid particles for an equilateral triangular pipe, and the distributions of turbulent energy for a circular pipe and an equilateral triangular pipe.
-The conditions of calculation were inlet flow velocity Uin = 5 m/s, average solid fraction x = 15 wt.%, and solid particle diameter of 1.3 mm.
+The conditions of calculation were inlet flow velocity Uin = 5 m/s, average solid fraction x = 15 wt.%, solid particle diameter of 1.3 mm, and heat flux q = 0 kW/m2.

 Numerical analysis results are shown in the figure below.
 Here, turbulent energy k (m2/s2) is the sum of squares of the x, y, and z components of fluctuating velocity u, v, and w.
 The average value for the relevant pipe cross-section is kav [22, 24].

-The upper left figure is the mass solid fraction distribution at the pipe cross section of a circular pipe with an inner diameter of 15 mm, employing the kinetic theory that considers collisions among particles.
-During pseudo-homogeneous flow at high flow velocity, the phenomenon in which solid particles shift towards the pipe center region is clearly illustrated.
+The upper left figure is the mass solid fraction distribution at the pipe cross section of a circular pipe with an inner diameter of 15 mm, employing the kinetic theory that considers collisions between the solid particle and the pipe wall, and among particles.
+During pseudo-homogeneous flow at high flow velocity, the phenomenon in which solid particles move towards the pipe center region is clearly illustrated.

 The upper right figures show the streamlines, flow velocities, and flow directions (arrows) associated with secondary flow of solid particles in an equilateral triangular pipe with sides of 20 mm and a square pipe with sides of 12 mm.
 While there is hardly any secondary flow near the pipe center, two similar-sized vortices are seen at each apex, flowing from the center to the apex, and then returning to the center after travelling the pipe wall.
 Numerical analysis, not presented here, indicates that secondary flows exist for high-velocity liquid nitrogen and slush nitrogen flows in square and triangular pipes.